ecmwf/climetlab/docs/guide/sources.rst

 (or this `access restricted catalog <https://apps.ecmwf.int/mars-catalogue/>`_).
 Notice that various `datasets of interests <https://apps.ecmwf.int/datasets/>`_ are also publicly available.
+To access data from the MARS, you will need to register and retrieve an access token.
 For a more extensive documentation about MARS, please refer to the `MARS documentation <https://confluence.ecmwf.int/display/UDOC/MARS+user+documentation>`_ (or its `access from the internet <https://confluence.ecmwf.int/display/UDOC/Web-MARS>`_ through its